thesps/ned_experiment/Home.md

 ## Background
 The NED experiment has a very basic detector that's similar to a dark matter experiment: a tank of liquid scintillator that is coupled to a relatively small number of read-out PMT channels (100).
 The ADC range of the channels is 14 bits.
 The experiment currently aims to measure the energy spectrum of a newly discovered radioactive source found in the Nevada dessert.
 For reasons unknown to man-kind (but perhaps known to alien-kind), the signal rate of this source is quite small, and so the data also contains a large intrinsic background (e.g natural radioactivity and cosmic rays).
 The signal peaks around 5 MeV (corresponding to around 1k ADC), whereas the background is found at lower energies.
 Maximizing the signal efficiency during data taking is critical.

 Being a HEP experiment, the readout system was built on a shoe string budget, and is formed of mostly CMS reject components  - unfortunately, as a result, the readout system can **only** returns two variables for each trigger: the total energy deposit (in units of ADC, summed over all channels), and the detector occupancy (i.e number of channels above zero suppression).
+The trigger of the experiment allows for one threshold condition that can be placed on either variable (i.e energy or occupancy).
+The rate of signal and background is too high to trigger on all events, and both of these variables offer some level of discrimination between signal and background, but its not yet clear which variable should be used.

+The dominant source of deadtime at NED is due to a bottleneck in data-rate.
+Triggers can be received, and counted, but they're corresponding data will be discarded to reduce data-rate (not necessarily in an unbiased way w.r.t the Physics).

 ### Software